Home > Insights > Investing > The Ultimate Guide to Investing Cash on the Sidelines

 Let’s assume you invest that $100,000 in equal installments over a period of 12 months, or $8,333.33 per month, while keeping the balance in cash (3-month Treasury bills).

-Only 32% of the time.
-The simple reason: markets tend to rise more than they fall, and that rise has beaten cash over 12-month periods 68% of the time.
+How often would such a strategy beat a lump sum investment ($100,000 all at once)?
+Only 33% of the time.
+The reason is simple: markets tend to rise more than they fall, and that rise has beaten cash over 12-month periods 67% of the time.

-The longer the period over which you dollar-cost average, the greater the odds the stock market will be substantially higher, and the more likely a lump will be the superior choice.
+The longer the period over which you dollar-cost average, the greater the odds the stock market will be substantially higher, and the more likely a lump sum will be the superior choice.
 If you spread the same $100,000 over 36 months, your odds of beating a lump sum move down to 26%.

 True, this is a function of mostly being in an upwardly trending market during this period, but it illustrates just how long the odds of timing via dollar-cost averaging can be stacked against you.